 Alex Papp (2020)

-Alex Papp (pictured above) is a 19-year-old composer and violinist, originally from Southport.
-He currently holds a scholarship at the Royal Academy of Music and is a choral scholar at St. Mary’s Church in Hendon.
+Alex Papp is a composer and violinist, originally from Southport.
+He currently holds a scholarship at the Royal Academy of Music.
 Papp is a composer alumnus of the National Youth Orchestra of Great Britain and was an associate composer with the Britten Sinfonia Academy.

-In 2016, Papp won the Royal Scottish National Orchestra (RNSO) “Notes from Scotland” Young Composer Competition and more recently, in 2020 the Ernest Read Symphony Orchestra Emerging Composer Prize.
-His wind quintet was also performed at Wigmore Hall in 2019.
+In 2016, Papp won the Royal Scottish National Orchestra “Notes from Scotland” Young Composer Competition and in 2020, the Ernest Read Symphony Orchestra Emerging Composer Prize.

 Athanasia Kontou (2019)

-Athanasia Kontou (pictured above) is a composer and pianist from Greece.
-Currently studying composition at the Royal Northern College of Music, her music has been workshopped by the BBC Singers, Elias String Quartet and ensemble deCompagnie (BE).
-Her first orchestral work was premiered by the Antwerp Symphony Orchestra in May 2017, and other works have been performed in Greece, London, Switzerland, Germany, Italy and Austria.
+Athanasia Kontou is a composer and pianist from Greece.
+She has studied composition at the Royal Northern College of Music, and her music has been workshopped by the BBC Singers, Elias String Quartet and ensemble deCompagnie (BE).
+Her first orchestral work was premiered by the Antwerp Symphony Orchestra in May 2017, and other works have been performed in the UK, Greece, Switzerland, Germany, Italy and Austria.

-On winning the fifth Rushworth Composition Prize, Athanasia said:
+Speaking about her experience of winning the Rushworth Composition Prize, Athanasia said:

 Carmel Smickersgill (2018)

-Carmel Smickersgill is a composer based in Manchester having recently finished an undergraduate degree in composition with Gary Carpenter at the RNCM.
-Her music has been performed on Radio 3.
-She has recently been commissioned by Brighter Sound and has previously written for ensembles and performers such as Psappha, No Dice and CoMA.
+Carmel Smickersgill is a composer now based in Manchester, having finished an undergraduate degree in composition with Gary Carpenter at the Royal Northern College of Music.
+Her music has been performed on BBC Radio 3.
+She has previously been commissioned by Brighter Sound and has written for ensembles and performers such as Psappha, No Dice and CoMA.

-On winning the fourth Rushworth Composition Prize, Carmel said:
+On winning the Rushworth Composition Prize, Carmel said: